barryhughes1/lightning-checkbox-group/README.md

 AND SAVE!

-8. Update the Controller in the 'Checkbox_Element' to fire the event
+STEP 8.
+Update the Controller in the 'Checkbox_Element' to fire the event

 ```
 ({